Scalingo/ffmpeg-buildpack/README.md

 https://github.com/Scalingo/go-buildpack.git
 ```

-The first buildpack will install FFMPEG, the second will handle the deployment of your go application.
+The first buildpack will install FFmpeg, the second will handle the deployment of your go application.
 For any other technology,
 go to [http://doc.scalingo.com/buildpacks/](http://doc.scalingo.com/buildpacks/)

 ## Setup your application configuration